-- 5.11 The national compliance spectrum will also support alignment of national and local enforcement policies, by encouraging a consistent set of enforcement standards and risk rating approaches though integration with existing codes of practice and enforcement guidelines, e.g. the Food and Feed Law Codes of Practice and associated Practice Guidance, and the Scottish Manual for Official Controls. - 5.12 This is expected to be further strengthened by Scottish Government proposals to implement Primary Authority arrangements relating to the devolved regulatory responsibilities of local authorities in Scotland, including food and feed.9 This will allow a business, operating in two or more local authorities, to form a partnership with one local authority in order to receive assured advice and support in relation to a range of regulations, helping to ensure local regulation is consistent and delivers efficiencies for both business and regulators.
-FSS will continue to work closely with the Scottish Government as the scheme is developed and implemented in Scotland.
+- 5.15 The national compliance spectrum will support alignment of national and local enforcement policies, by encouraging a consistent set of enforcement standards and risk rating approaches though integration with existing codes of practice and enforcement guidelines, e.g. the Food and Feed Law Codes of Practice and associated Practice Guidance, and the Scottish Manual for Official Controls. - 5.16 As a communication tool, having a clear national compliance spectrum that is consistent with the model adopted by other regulators will also help food businesses themselves to understand how they are performing, and what to expect from FSS and other enforcement authorities in the way we act.
+Our clear message is that we will support, incentivise and reward sustained compliance, and deal effectively with non-compliance. - 5.17 This is expected to be further strengthened by Scottish Government proposals to implement Primary Authority arrangements relating to the devolved regulatory responsibilities of local authorities in Scotland, including food and feed.
+8 This will allow a business, operating in two or more local authorities, to form a partnership with one local authority in order to receive assured advice and support in relation to a range of regulations, helping to ensure local regulation is consistent and delivers efficiencies for both business and regulators.
+FSS will continue to work closely with the Scotlish Government as the scheme is developed and implemented in Scotland.